anton-smirnov-robert/weaver/content/note/literature note on Montevil2021.md

 >This organization goes with a cumulative view of science, where productivism is a natural aim. —  (Montevil, 2021, p.
 9)

 #### Computational empiricism produces a state of theory disruption

+Montévil name the current épistémè _computational empiricism_.
+Most scientists adopt an _inductive_ approach: they generate data, analyze them and/or try to reproduce them using specific models.
+The analysis are predominantly statistical tests and mathematical models primarly aim at imitation.
+They are carried out on computers and the theoretical meaning they bear is usually not discussed.
+Two observations point to a _cumulative_ view of knowledge.
+First, the standardization of the publication structure, which contextualize a single unbiased observation to communicate an easy-to-find information to other scientists.
+Second, synthetic works taking place in critical and editor-ordered review articles are explicitely not considered to be original contributions unless they undertake computational meta-analysis.
+Finally, in the spirit of Bernard Stielger, the author diagnozed a phenomena he calls _theory disruption_, defined as follow:

 > [!quote]
 >